 Moreover, the way in which goals such as promoting democracy have been pursued also merits reconsideration.
 The U.S. has traditionally tried to assist Pakistan in improving its democratic culture by providing support for institution building.
 There has been some demand for, and provision of, democracy-building initiatives, including parliamentary exposure visits, and work with political parties, local governments, and civic groups.
 It is certainly possible to support additional platforms and delivery mechanisms to promote these goals.
-One example of how this can be done is the extension of the U.S. State Department's sponsorship of Pakistani journalists on exposure visits to the U.S. Such programs are beneficial for creating a more nuanced understanding of the U.S. within Pakistan.
+One example of how this can

+Department and other relevant federal Department's sponsorship of Pakistani agencies adopting a regional approach to journalists on exposure visits to the U.S. discussing human rights and democracy Such programs are beneficial for creating challenges in South Asia would help avert a more nuanced understanding of the such discussions from being viewed as a U.S. within Pakistan.
 Particularly important is the encouragement of critical thinking and enhancing the investigative skills of Pakistani journalists, to help avert biased reporting as well as broaden and deepen the analytical capabilities of these opinion makers for addressing internal debates concerning democratic deepening and the protection of human rights.
-There is also potential to further tap into other intellectual spaces within Pakistan, including thinktanks and universities, where dedicated analysts are working on sociocultural and political reforms.
+There is also potential to further tap into other intellectual spaces within Pakistan, including thinktanks and universities, where many dedicated analysts are working on sociocultural and political reforms.